LaurenceHo/vue2-element-trip-planner/README.md

 ## Write Vue using TypeScript
 ### Class-Style Vue Components
-You can use the officially maintained `vue-class-component` decorator:
+We can use the officially maintained `vue-class-component` decorator or `vue-property-decorator`:
 ```
 <script lang="ts">
-import Vue from 'vue';
-import Component from 'vue-class-component';
+import { Vue, Component, Watch, Prop } from 'vue-property-decorator';
 import Hamburger from './Hamburger.vue';
 import CreateTripDialog from '../components/CreateTripDialog.vue';

 // The @Component decorator indicates the class is a Vue component
 @Component({
   components: { CreateTripDialog, CreateTripDayDialog, Hamburger },
-  // Define props type here
-  props: {
-    username: {
-      type: String,
-      default: '',
-    },
-  },
 })
 export default class TopBar extends Vue {
+  // Define props type here
+  @Prop()
+  value: number;

   // Initial data can be declared as instance properties
   message: string = 'Hello!'